Brindle (kbr) is a pattern that causes black stripes on a red base color. Here we look at the variations and genetics of brindled coats in dogs.

 During the formation of germ cells, there is some pairing and reshuffling of homologous sequences between chromosomes, called recombination.

-Recombination can also produce brindle alleles with more than one copy of KB (KB+KB+ky or kbr+).
-And again, brindle alleles with a duplicated KB sequence can also sometimes revert back to normal brindle (KB+ky or kbr).
+Recombination can also produce brindle alleles with more than one copy of KB (KB+KB+ky = kbr+).
+And kbr+ brindle alleles can also sometimes revert back to having less KB copies.

-All of this would explain how breeders can easily select for extra-dark brindle coats (unknowingly selecting for KB+KB+ky or kbr+).
-Or how some offspring has an unusually light or dark pattern compared to the rest of the breed (when kbr turned into kbr+ or kbr turned into KB or kbr+ reverted to kbr).
-Also, think of almost black “reverse brindle” or “seal” in breeds such as French Bulldogs or Boxers.
+All of this would explain how breeders can easily select for extra-dark brindle coats (unknowingly selecting for kbr+ over kbr).
+Or how some offspring may get an unusually light or dark pattern compared to the rest of the breed (when kbr turned into kbr+ or kbr+ reverted to kbr).

 When will a dog be brindled?

-So brindle won’t be expressed in dogs that are either recessive red (phaeomelanin only), dominant black (which would be KB/kbr anyway) or recessive black (eumelanin only).
+So brindle won’t be expressed in dogs that are either recessive red (e/e, phaeomelanin only), dominant black (which would be KB/kbr anyway), or recessive black (a/a, eumelanin only).

 And of course, the coat has to be pigmented at least in some areas.
-If a dog is all white e.g. due to extreme piebald we can’t observe the brindle pattern.
+If a dog is all white e.g. due to being extreme piebald or whitehead, you can’t observe their brindle pattern.

 Brindle Patterns

-Brindle can affect different agouti patterns and can itself be affected by a variety of different genes explaining the many different looks on brindle dogs!
+Brindle can affect different ASIP patterns and can itself be affected by a variety of different genes, explaining the many different looks on brindle dogs!

 Brindle Density